 So we traveled to Positano with our sights on a budget-friendly, world-class experience.
 I'm here to share that experience with you in this Positano travel blog.

 Positano Travel Guide

-At a slightly more reasonable cost of $450 per night, the four of us found a beautiful apartment with a sprawling terrace, multiple bathrooms, and the quintessential Mediterranean whitewash decor.
+At a reasonable cost of $200 per night, the two of us found a beautiful apartment with a sprawling terrace and the quintessential Mediterranean whitewash decor.
 Our hostess gave us everything we needed, including a bottle of wine to toast our first night.
 And boy, did we need that wine.

 The topography of Positano is challenging (understatement of the century).
 To make it from our apartment to the beach, we counted 617 stairs.
 Thankfully, our crew was reasonably mobile and could manage the daily commute.
 Still, the limited vehicle access was certainly a surprise.